-B. Relief(s) Sought:
+B. Reliefs Sought

 - 8. Accordingly, the Complainant sought the following reliefs: - i.
-To direct the Respondent to complete the construction and hand over possession of the flat at the earliest.
-Seeking immediate action to ensure that the remaining work is completed within a fixed and enforceable timeframe, failing which strict penalties should be imposed on the Respondent. - ii.
-To direct the Respondent to pay interest on the total amount paid by the Complainant from the promised possession date of August 2023 until the actual date of handover, at the rate prescribed under Section 18 of the Act, 2016.
+To direct the Respondent to forthwith complete all pending construction and hand over immediate possession of the subject flat to the Complainant, within a fixed and enforceable timeframe to be determined by this Honourable Authority, failing which to impose strict penalties upon the Respondent.

-iii.
-To direct the Respondent to pay compensation for the undue stress, inconvenience, and financial losses incurred as a result of the prolonged delay.
+- ii.
+To direct the Respondent to pay interest on the total amount paid by the Complainant, calculated from the promised date of possession in August 2023 until the actual date of handover, at the rate prescribed under Section 18 of the Real Estate (Regulation and Development) Act, 2016. - iii.
+To direct the Respondent to pay adequate compensation to the Complainant for the severe mental distress, financial strain, and disruption to personal and professional life suffered as a result of the Respondent's negligence, false promises, and the prolonged delay in the completion of the project.